 In seiner Funktionalität auf die Lehre in gestalterischen Studiengängen zugeschnitten...
 Schnittstelle für die moderne Lehre

 When observing my surroundings, I find that my generation is unhappy because it feels an incompleteness, a lack of meaning and sense.
 This generation is searching for happiness, purpose, and belonging.
 Crony capitalism opened the doors for the abundance in food and other commerce and freed (most) people from a constant concern about financial stability.
 It has brought an era of opportunity to investigate one’s emotional and psychological state.
 One of the bigger problems that I see with my generation today is the focus on superficial concepts and the false assumption that consumerism leads to happiness.
 Happiness is a very complex term, differing in definition greatly from culture to culture, depending on social class and way of life.
 Some aspects of it I will never be able to reach, change, affect, influence in others nor myself.
 In the following work, I will hence be focusing on understanding what makes a happy life and with the goal of extracting aspects that can be corporated into or applied to urban lifestyle.

 I stepped into the sociology and psychology realms without any prior knowledge.
 Due to this situation, I was free to visit these disciplines without obeying any certain strict method.
 This allowed me to be creative with the process and think outside of the box.
 Usually in these fields the research process would be structured and with many rules that, in my case, I wasn’t obliged to follow.
 In view of the fact that happiness is a really broad topic, I narrowed it down to my surrounding social circle, so I could realistically try to grasp it.
 In the first phase, I listed my associations about happiness.
 Then, I asked my close surroundings to create mind maps in order to see what a happy life means to them.
 With a list of the selected outcomes from the mind maps in mind, I turned to professional research for inspiration in attempts to tackle the topic.
 While gathering my impressions about happiness, I complemented my research with lessons from personal experience and self-reflection, which later supported my ideas and concepts.
 I tested on myself the validity of the conclusions from other researches about happiness, in order to experience the situations, analyze and conclude.
 As a result, I became the main user for this project.
 I narrowed my findings to six terms, that facilitate happiness, to focus on.
 At this point I observed public spaces.
 I checked which of my terms are visible in the space.
 I answered questions to find out what is missing and what is being done well in alignment with the six terms, so I could incorporate these in my design.
 I listed possible scenarios to implement my knowledge, and chose to design a school.
 I was inspired from schools all around the world.
 I analyzed and concluded the positive and the negative in each school.
 Later I formed tangible guidelines, so they could be implemented in a design process.
 In my design process, I focused mainly on trial and error through prototyping, and observations of people’s actions.
 I was inspired by the meaning of the guidelines.
 What each of them represented and also their meaning as a group.
 In my process, I experimented and researched through self-tests, user research, trial and error, meeting and interviewing people, observing public spaces, and analysis in order to find out what makes people happier.

-“Happiness is the meaning and the purpose of life, the whole aim and end of human existence.”
+“Happiness is the meaning and the purpose of life, the whole aim and end of human existence.” -Aristotle

 The people that were asked to create the mind maps are from all age groups, from all over the world, and from different cultural backgrounds.
 They have divergent interests and goals in life.
 I later color-coded similar terms in the mind maps.

 Relationships occurred in all mind maps.
 Whether with family, friends, colleagues, romantic, or generally how we relate to and connect with the people surrounding us.
 This intuitive response, that arose from the mind maps, is backed up by the research of psychiatrist Robert Waldinger, director of the Harvard Study of Adult Development.
 Waldinger has been conducting a research examining how influences from life’s situations, affects the quality of life.
 Next, I will focus on relationships, as these seem to have the biggest impact on happiness.

 “The Good Life” is one of the longest and most complete studies of adult life.
 The study started in 1938 and is still taking place to this day.
 It followed over 700 men for 80 years.
 “The surprising finding is that our relationships and how happy we are in our relationships has a powerful influence on our health,” said Waldinger to the Harvard Gazette in 2017.
 “Taking care of your body is important, but tending to your relationships is a form of self-care too.
 That, I think, is the revelation.”
 As written in the Harvard Gazette, “Close relationships, more than money or fame, are what keep people happy throughout their lives, the study revealed.
 Those ties protect people from life’s discontents, help to delay mental and physical decline, and are better predictors of long and happy lives than social class, IQ, or even genes.”
 [1,2]

 “People who are more socially connected to family, to friends, to community, are happier.
 They’re physically happier, and they live longer than people who are less connected.”

 An example from my personal life of how the state influences the quality of life and health.
 I grew up with two pairs of grandparents, for this analysis we’ll call them A and B. Pair A were married for over 63 years.
 To me, they are a role model for relationships and how one would want to grow old.
 They lived for each other.
 My grandmother died on her 91st birthday- a phenomenon that is known in Judaism that only a Tzadik dies after age 90 on their birthday.
 She died healthy, and in her own bed.
 My grandfather kissed her and wished “Mazal Tov” (congratulations) and she passed away.
 My grandfather died at age 97, healthy, in his own bed surrounded by his daughters and grandchildren.
 Pair B were married for 66 years.
 Since before I was born, they never slept in the same room, didn’t go on holidays or trips together, and generally did not show affection or love towards one another.
 My grandfather died at age 85 with Dementia in a retirement home and a year after my grandmother was taken by Dementia and Depression as well.
 Coincidence?
 I don’t think so.
 I wanted to follow in the footsteps of my role model of grandparents (pair A) and decided to get married on their exact wedding date, 70 years later.
 Hoping that I too could have a close, warm, stable, supportive relationship that leads to a life as happy as theirs.

 According to Emily Esfahani Smith, journalist and author, “there’s more to life than being happy.”
 Smith mentions the renowned psychologist Martin Seligman who says that meaning comes from belonging to and serving something beyond yourself.
 For many people, belonging is the most essential source of meaning.
 The key to purpose is using your strengths to serve others.
 Purpose gives you something to live for, some “why” that drives you forward.
 In her book “The Power of Meaning,” Smith summarizes research to argue that the search for meaning in life is far more fulfilling than the pursuit of personal happiness .

+“Happiness comes and goes.
 But when life is really good and when things are really bad, having meaning gives you something to hold on to.”

 I rode my bike along the canal last weekend, when I suddenly heard music playing.
 It’s nothing unusual in Berlin’s beautiful spring days, but someone playing an upright piano is a sight, never the less.
 I immediately parked my bike on the side and approached the performer.
 Besides the beautiful classic upbeat music that was playing, the atmosphere was a feeling of belonging.
 People were smiling to each other and searching for eye contact.
 In my mind, we all found this little secret- a guy with a piano playing in a random place on the streets of Berlin.
 For a few minutes it felt like a community, like we were all in this together.